ZiminYue/CosmosVision/Test_1_ Rebuild_the_visual_part_of_Glaxy_Engine_in_Python/Log.md

 ### September 1
 1. Created `main_multiGalaxies.py` to see the visual effects produced by the collision of multiple galaxies.
-2. Asked two of my friends to test this version and collected some feedback
+2. Asked two of my friends to test this version and collected some feedback.
 -  Test input-03 & output-18: ![Description](TestOutput/0901.gif)

 ### September 2